Stono/morm/README.md

 Well I use the term ORM lightly, it's currently more of a facade which makes interacting with MSSQL from node a little less painful.
 More ORM features are coming soon - but for now check the tests for implemented stuff.

 WARNING: This module is far from complete, i'd probably not use it if I were you.
+However if you do use it, please feel free to submit issues or even contribute yourself.

 ## TODO
- - Need to improve how I return the identity from an insert statement in SQL.. it all feels a bit hacky right now and I should be using @@IDENTITY instead - just makes it harder to test as sql lite doesnt support that
+ - Need to improve how I return the identity from an insert statement in SQL.. it all feels a bit hacky right now and I should be using @@IDENTITY instead - just makes it harder to test as sql lite doesnt support that.
+But hey, it works.
+ - Implemented querying of models to return ORM tracked objects.
+ - One to Many / Many to Many relationships etc.
+ - Change the way we're using sqlite for the tests - as we're not actually testing lib/dal in any way.

 ## Getting Started
 ```javascript